awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 $ pcluster configure
 ```

 The configure wizard prompts you for all of the information that's needed to create your cluster\.
-The details of the sequence differ when using AWS Batch as the scheduler compared to using SGE, Slurm, or Torque\.
+The details of the sequence differ when using AWS Batch as the scheduler compared to using Slurm\.

-**Warning**
+**Note**
-Starting on December 31, 2021, AWS will no longer include SGE and Torque support for all released versions of AWS ParallelCluster\.
-Previous versions of AWS ParallelCluster that support SGE and Torque will still be available for download and use\.
-However, these versions will not be eligible for future updates or troubleshooting support from the AWS service and AWS Support teams\.
-Moreover, future releases of AWS ParallelCluster made before and after December 31, 2021 will not include support for either SGE or Torque\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
+You can continue using them in versions up to and including 2\.11\.4, but they aren't eligible for future updates or troubleshooting support from the AWS service and AWS Support teams\.

 ------
-#### [ SGE, Slurm, or Torque ]
+#### [ Slurm ]

 From the list of valid AWS Region identifiers, choose the Region where you want your cluster to run\.